John B. Floyd: Secretary of War

-In March 1857, Floyd became Secretary of War in Buchanan's cabinet, where his lack of administrative ability was soon apparent, including the poor execution of the Utah Expedition.
-Floyd is implicated in the scandal of the "Abstracted Indian Bonds", which broke at the end of 1860 as the Buchanan administration was reaching its end.
+Floyd was implicated in the scandal of the "Abstracted Indian Bonds", which broke at the end of 1860 as the Buchanan administration was reaching its end.
 His wife's nephew Godard Bailey, who worked in the Interior Department and removed bonds from the Indian Agency safe during 1860, was also implicated.
-Among the recipients of the money was Russell, Majors, and Waddell, a government contractor that held, among its contracts, the Pony Express.
+Among the recipients of the money was Russell, Majors, & Waddell, a government contractor that held, among its contracts, the Pony Express.
 In December 1860, on ascertaining that Floyd had honored heavy drafts made by government contractors in anticipation of their earnings, the president requested his resignation.
 Several days later, Floyd was indicted for malversation in office, although the indictment was overruled in 1861 on technical grounds.
 No proof was found that he profited from these irregular transactions; in fact, he left office financially embarrassed.

 Although he had openly opposed secession before the election of Abraham Lincoln, his conduct after the election, especially after his breach with Buchanan, fell under suspicion.
-In the press, he was accused of sending large stores of government arms to federal arsenals in the Southern United States in anticipation of the Civil War.
+Despite the fact that he had been ordered to reinforce Southern forts by Buchanan, the press accused him of sending large stores of government arms to federal arsenals in the Southern United States in anticipation of the Civil War.

 Ulysses Grant, in his postwar Personal Memoirs, wrote:

 After his resignation, a congressional commission in the summer and fall of 1861 investigated Floyd's actions as Secretary of War.
 His records of orders and arms shipments from 1859 to 1860 were examined.
 In response to John Brown's raid on Harper's Ferry, he bolstered the federal arsenals in some Southern states by over 115,000 muskets and rifles in late 1859.
 He also ordered heavy ordnance to be shipped to the federal forts in Galveston Harbor, Texas, and the new fort on Ship Island off the coast of Mississippi.

 He intended to send these heavy guns in the last days of his term, but the President revoked his orders.

 His resignation as secretary of war on December 29, 1860, was precipitated by the refusal of Buchanan to order Major Robert Anderson to abandon Fort Sumter, which eventually led to the start of the war.
 On January 27, 1861, he was indicted by the District of Columbia grand jury for conspiracy and fraud.
 Floyd appeared in criminal court in Washington, DC, on March 7, 1861, to answer the charges against him.
-According to Harper's Weekly, the indictments were thrown out.
+The indictments were thrown out.